 I am regularly asked how to sell on eBay.
-I actually used to really hate using eBay to sell things.
+I actually used to really hate selling on eBay.
 When you take into consideration the commission they charge, plus the PayPal fees, and the effort involved in the photographing, listing and postage of the items , I just could never be bothered.
 Last summer I spent half of a Sunday doing a car boot sale, and that’s not including the time it took to sort out all my stuff, and get it loaded in the car.
 You also have to pay to get in to a car boot sale and when you compare the fees, you will see that it is pretty comparable (unless you are selling really expensive things at a car boot sale).
 You also get to do it from the comfort of your own home.
 I’ve also found a better way to manage my postage.

 You can have a certain amount of listings for free on eBay per month (placing the listings are free, but you will be charged a fee if the item is sold) so you can list them at no risk.
 This is a great way to test the water and see if your items will sell knowing that it won’t cost you anything if it doesn’t sell.